-Future work will focus on extending the present framework to heterogeneous and anisotropic conductivity fields, more rigorous a posteriori error indicators for adaptive refinement, and coupled hydro-mechanical applications where evolving seepage fields interact with deformation and stability.
+Future work will extend the present framework to heterogeneous and anisotropic conductivity fields, develop more rigorous a posteriori error indicators for adaptive refinement, and investigate coupled hydro-mechanical applications in which evolving seepage fields interact with deformation and stability.